 Consider your dog’s health before starting out

-Have you considered going for a walk or jog with an injured knee or joint?
+Have you considered walking or jogging with an injured knee or joint?
 You will undoubtedly feel uncomfortable throughout the exercise.
 Even if the wounded area is not severely affected, subjecting it to such strenuous activity can worsen the pain.

 Before you leash train your dog or make it travel a long distance, ensure you pay a visit to the veterinary clinic.
-Let the vet doctor examine the dog and treat any underlying health issue before you think of leash training.
+Before considering leash training, let your vet examine the dog and treat any underlying health issues.

 Put on something reflective when embarking on an evening walk